Area of Emphasis: Self-Directed

 Even within the same industry, employers can vary widely on their specific needs.
 This option allows you to create an Emphasis within the Interdisciplinary Studies major that is specific to exactly what you want to do, and allows you to tailor an emphasis that meets the needs of a current or future employer.

 Students selecting this Area of Emphasis work closely with their academic advisor to select the four courses to create an emphasis that meets your needs.
 These courses can come from all departments and academic disciplines across the University.
 However, not all courses will be offered in the Adult Degree formats of course delivery.
 This means that some courses may only be offered in the evening or during the day.
 Students work with their advisor to determine the best combination of courses that meet their needs that are offered at times that are accessible to the student.

 Note that the Self Directed Area of Emphasis does not constitute a “Major” or “Minor” in that field of study.
-Rather, the major for the Bachelor of Arts and Bachelor of Applied Studies degrees is “Interdisciplinary Studies” and the Area of Emphasis constitutes a focus area within that Major.
+Rather, the major for the Bachelor of Arts and Bachelor of Applied Studies degrees is “Integrative Leadership Studies” and the Area of Emphasis constitutes a focus area within that Major.